intel/confidential-computing-zoo/cczoo/grpc-ra-tls/occlum/README.md

-# gRPC supporting Intel RA-TLS based on Occlum-SGX
+# RA-TLS Enhanced gRPC based on Occlum-SGX

 ## How to Build